Domestic Abuse - resources for professionals

 - Where possible staff should continue to provide support after disclosure.
 This allows monitoring to identify possible escalating abuse/violence and increasing risk.

 - Assist the person to make a safety/contingency plan (see link below)

 - Staff may also need support and should know how they can access this

-- A supportive workplace environment should also assist staff to deal with disclosure either from clients or from staff
+- A supportive work environment should also assist staff to deal with disclosure either from clients or from staff

 Female genital mutilation

-This is any procedure which involves the partial or complete removal of the external female genitalia or other injury to the female genital organs for non-medical reasons.
-Many believe it is necessary to ensure acceptance by their community, however this custom is against the law in the UK and many other countries.
+This is any procedure which involves the partial or complete removal of the external female genitalia or another injury to the female genital organs for non-medical reasons.
+Many believe it is necessary to ensure acceptance by their community, however, this custom is against the law in the UK and many other countries.

 The Bucks Safeguarding Children Board have produced a leaflet and developed a policy in relation to how agencies need to respond: